How to choose who inherits your estate

 Many people put off writing a will because they assume everything will work out fine if they die unexpectedly.
 But this isn’t always the case.

+A will can also help avoid confusion and family conflict at what could already be a distressing time.
 Here, we’ll cover the key questions people ask about sharing out their estate.

 What is my residuary estate?